wingersonMJ/Exercise_test_HRm/README.md

 ---
 ## Personalized prescription in the absence of exercise testing:
-76%HRm as a prescription has less error, a better capture rate, and fewer days to capture compared to a 50%HRm recomendation.
+76%HRm as a prescription has less error, a better capture rate, and fewer days to capture compared to a 50%HRm recommendation.
 However, undergoing exercise testing and obtaining an actual HRt is still a 'gold standard' approach.
 Why?
 Because the exercise test is specific to each individual.
 Above we identified a number of measured characteristics that affect the HRt, such as intitial symptom severity, age, etc. There may also be unmeasured factors (confounders) that we don't know about, didn't measure, etc. that could also affect a persons HRt.
 So actually getting them on the exercise bike and deriving a HRt is the best approach.
 Even when using the 76%HRm method, the predicted heart rate only differs between subjects by about 2bpm.
 Which means everyone is essentially getting the exact same recomendation.
 This is not personalized medicine at all...

 Sooooooo, the question is: can we take this existing HRm method and account for some other important participant characteristics?